If you’re wondering, “should I call after a job interview?”… then you’ve come to the right place.

-However if you’ve tried emailing and gotten no response after a couple days then calling is a good option.
+However if you’ve tried emailing and got no response after a few days, then calling is a good option.

 As mentioned in point #3 above, don’t be afraid to use the phone if you’ve exhausted other options like email.

-If this is the case, I’d recommend sending a written thank you note or email.
+If this is the case, I’d recommend sending a thank-you note or email.

-It’s not recommended that you call the interviewer after an interview to thank them for their time (although an email or note is definitely a must-do!)
+It’s not recommended that you call the interviewer after an interview to thank them for their time (although an email or note is a must-do!)

-Try to ask this at the end of each interview in the future, but if you’re unsure what to expect moving forward, you can definitely contact the company to ask.
+Try to ask this at the end of each interview in the future, but if you’re unsure what to expect moving forward, it’s okay to contact the company to ask.

-However, an email is much more suitable for this as a first option in most industries.
+However, sending an email is better first option in most industries.

 If you’re unsure if the interview went well, or have a bad feeling, you really can only wait at this point.
 Calling won’t make things better, and it might just make it worse.

 So if you finished your interview in the last day or two, just wait for feedback.

 You can also read this article with 15 ways to know if your interview went well or badly.

-This can definitely be a good reason for calling the employer after the interview.
+This can be a good reason for calling the employer after the interview.